 Image courtesy of philderksen

 How many light bulbs does it take to change teaching?
-3 January, 2010Posted by paralleldivergence in education, ICT in Education, Internet, My Thoughts, technology.
+3 January, 2010Posted by paralleldivergence in My Thoughts, ICT in Education, education, Internet, technology.

 Everyday my email inbox alerts me to at least one teacher who has become a new follower on Twitter.
 Now while I’m definitely not the best ed-tech guy in Twitterland to follow, I like to think that for each of those emails, a light bulb has switched on somewhere and a teacher is working to change, or at least keep up with the change that’s continually going on all around them.